emiliagyr/emiliagyr.github.io/_pages/about.md

 researcher specializing in the study of emotions, social interaction, and their neurobiological foundations.
 She brings together expertise in clinical psychology, psychoanalysis, and neuroscience research.

+She holds a MSc in Neuroscience from the Universidad Peruana Cayetano Heredia, a MA in Psychoanalitic Clinical Intervention from Pontificia Universidad Católica del Perú, and a BA in Clinical Psychology.

 Link [linkedin](https://www.linkedin.com/in/emilia-gyr-4bb0a4ab/).